Mumbai Eye similar to London Eye-like ferris wheel soon to come up near Bandra sea link

 He said the government will find out if there are any Coastal Regulatory Zone (CRZ) issues before going ahead with the project.

 'London Eye' is the observation wheel on the banks of the Thames river.
-It is most popular paid tourist attraction in the United Kingdom.
+It is the most popular paid tourist attraction in the United Kingdom.